andriisokur/andrii-sokur-portfolio/projects/powerbi-humanitarian-dashboard/README.md

 ## Overview

-This Power BI dashboard was created to monitor humanitarian activities across Ukraine.
-It shows beneficiary reach, regional distribution, monthly trends, and basic demographic information.
+This Power BI dashboard was created to support management and donors with a clear overview of humanitarian needs across Ukraine.

-The dashboard is intended to support regular reporting and make it easier to understand where activities are taking place and how they change over time.

-## What I wanted to answer

-- How many activities and beneficiaries were reported?
-- Which regions had the highest activity?
-- How did the numbers change month by month?
-- What does the beneficiary split look like by age and gender?
-- Where might programme teams need a closer look at the data?
+The dashboard shows where support is needed most by region and city.
+It also includes information about internally displaced people, helping users understand how needs are distributed across different parts of the country.

+The report covers data for one calendar year.

-## Tools used
+## Purpose

+I built this dashboard to make operational data easier to review and to give management and donors a simple way to monitor the situation across all regions.

+Instead of checking separate files or reports, users can open one dashboard and quickly see regional differences, beneficiary numbers, and key trends.

+## Data sources and tools

 - Power BI
+- KoBoToolbox forms for data collection
+- SharePoint
+- OneDrive
+- Data cleaning and transformation
 - DAX
-- Excel-based data sources
-- Data cleaning and transformation

-## Dashboard features

-- KPI cards for a quick overview
+## What the dashboard shows

+- Humanitarian needs by region
+- Number of internally displaced people by oblast and city
-- Regional map of Ukraine
+- Regional distribution of beneficiaries
-- Monthly activity trend
+- Monthly activity trends
-- Beneficiary segmentation by age and gender
-- Filters for interactive review
+- Key indicators for management reporting
+- Views that can be used by donors to understand where support is most needed

+## Main value

+- Helps management monitor all regions in one place.
+- Gives donors a clearer picture of needs across the country.
+- Makes it easier to compare regions and cities.
+- Reduces the need to work with multiple separate files.
+- Supports better planning and reporting during the year.

 ## Live dashboard

 [View dashboard](https://app.powerbi.com/view?r=eyJrIjoiOTZjZTQ0OTQtYmI5MC00NDY5LThkOWUtNzA2NzI5Njg0OGM1IiwidCI6ImNjYzc2NWRlLTA5OTAtNDlkNC1hODBmLTI5NGUyOGExZjkyMyIsImMiOjl9)

-## Main value

-- Gives a quick overview of humanitarian activity across regions.
-- Makes monthly changes easier to follow.
-- Helps stakeholders compare activity and beneficiary reach without going through raw files. g